 Prompt, Patient-Centered Care

-Our Valvular Disease Clinic offers quick access to full evaluation, including consultations with cardiologists and, if surgery is necessary, with cardiac surgeons.
-We offer customized care in one convenient location and plan visits as conveniently as possible for our patients.
+We offer quick access to full evaluation, including consultations with cardiologists and cardiac surgeons, in one convenient location.
+We plan visits as conveniently as possible for our patients.
 We emphasize patient education and want patients to participate in their treatment decisions.
 Our team also works closely with referring physicians to coordinate consultation, treatment and follow-up care.